We rush to the cockpit, excitement in our bellies as we gaze at Delos’s new home- Ilhabela- ‘The Beautiful Island.’

 We stopped off for some food to fill the crew’s hungover appetite.
 A guy called Felipe had contacted Brady and had advised us to stay on the island via email.
 He sent us a bunch of cool information about the place and we were looking forward to meeting him- when one of us eventually got internet to contact him.

-Our group soon separated in search for wifi, a wander, or in Alex Blue’s case “somewhere I can lie down” (she was terribly hungover) and agreed to meet up later at the yacht club.
+Our group quickly dispersed in search of wifi, a stroll, or, in Alex Blue’s case, “somewhere I can lie down” (she was terribly hungover), and agreed to reconvene later at the yacht club.
+That was probably the only time I missed my home, where I had high-speed internet in my area.
+And everything appeared to be so simple over there.

 I was overwhelmed by civilization.
 It wasn’t so long ago in England where I was one of these people.
 I was just a normal girl who went shopping, saw my friends, partied at the weekend and went back to work on Monday.
 But now?